Guide to nerve root compression

 These conditions do not automatically lead to nerve root compression, but the nerves do become more prone to compression as these and other conditions destabilize the spine.

-Pain, tingling, numbness and muscle weakness associated with spinal nerve compression usually can be managed with a combination of conservative, non-surgical treatment methods like core-strengthening exercises, stretching, better posture and occasional applications of ice and/or heating elements to reduce inflammation and muscle spasms.
-Always develop an initial treatment with the help of your primary care doctor.
+The symptoms associated with spinal nerve compression usually can be managed with a combination of nonsurgical treatment methods like core-strengthening exercises, stretching, better posture and occasional applications of hot and cold therapy to reduce inflammation and muscle spasms.
+It is crucial to always develop an initial treatment with the help of your primary care doctor.